ramcodehub/bondly/PHASE2_QUALITY_IMPROVEMENTS.md

 ## 🔮 **Phase 3 Ready**

-With Phase 2 complete, your CRM is now ready for:
+With Phase 2 complete, your Bondly is now ready for:
 - ✅ **Real-time Updates**: Solid foundation for WebSocket integration
-- ✅ **Advanced CRM Features**: Secure, performant base for enhancements
+- ✅ **Advanced Bondly Features**: Secure, performant base for enhancements
 - ✅ **Enterprise Deployment**: Production-ready security and monitoring
 - ✅ **Scalability**: Optimized performance and caching systems